BIGJRA/BIGJRA.github.io/rejuv.md

 Head into the upper left building and talk to the guy on the top floor.
 Head back to Dream District West and talk to the museum owner and the guy near him, then return to the interested buyer.
-Return to the museum to learn of the painting’s fate!
-We’ll get the thief later.
+Return to the museum to learn of the painting's fate!
+We'll get the thief later.

 In the Police Station, head down to the lost and found.
-This area allows you to catch up on limited time items, so grab any you missed while you’re here.
+This area allows you to catch up on limited time items, so grab any you missed while you're here.
 You can also look at the criminals on B2F.
-You may be wondering what Cleffa did to land itself there, but *trust me on this one, you don’t want to know.*
+You may be wondering what Cleffa did to land itself there, but *trust me on this one, you don't want to know.*

-That’s it for now: we’ll start the Kimono Girls’ side quest now.
+That's it for now: we'll start the Kimono Girls' side quest now.

 ## Kimono Girls Quest